Dev-Vis1/Big-Data/README.md

 - **Real-time data streaming with Apache Kafka**
 - **Data warehousing and business intelligence**

-Projects will be added as I progress through the course, showcasing the practical application of Big Data technologies.
+Projects will be added, showcasing the practical application of Big Data technologies.

 ## Resources
 This repository also includes valuable resources for learning Big Data: